inverno-io/inverno-mods/inverno-base/README.md

 Resource resource = resourceService.getResource(URI.create("classpath:/path/to/resource"));
 ```

-The resource service can also be used to list resources at a given location.
-Nonetheless this actually depends on the implementation and the kind of resource, although it is clearly possible to list resources from a file location, it might not be supported to list resources from a class path or URL location.
+The resource service can also be used to list resources at a given location, nonetheless this actually depends on the implementation and the kind of resource, although it is clearly possible to list resources from a file location, it might not be supported to list resources from a class path or URL location.

 The *boot* module [implementation](#resource-service) supports for instance the listing of resources that match a specific path pattern: